 Does it look like the app was created from a reliable source with expertise in domestic violence, sexual assault and stalking?

 If the app allows you to communicate or share information with another person or multiple people, have you discussed this and tested it with that person?
 Do you feel that the communication method is a safe option for you?
+Do you feel that communicating with your trusted contacts this way would be better than contacting them directly outside of the app?

 Many of the apps directed towards survivors of abuse allow for communication with another person or several persons.
 This is either done through the app itself or through the phone.
 Consider what is most helpful and safe for you when using these features.
-For example, some apps allow you to message a trusted individual with information about your safety or with evidence of the abuse.
+For example, some apps allow you to message a trusted individual with information about your safety and current location, or with evidence of the abuse.
 If the message is sent through your phone’s default text messaging system and not through the app, the abuser could then see this by looking through the sent messages.
 Think through what will work best for you and your individual safety needs.

 Personal safety apps are meant to allow the user to quickly send a message to one or several trusted individuals to let them know you need assistance in an emergency.
 Be sure to let anyone you list as a trusted individual know what it could mean if they receive a message from you.
 Test these apps with your friends and family to make sure that the apps work and that your friends and family will recognize what the message will look like.
 Talk to them about what they can do and the best and fastest way for them to respond.